Oseltamivir

-Oseltamivir, sold under the brand name Tamiflu, is an antiviral medication used to treat and prevent influenza A and influenza B, viruses that cause the flu.
+Oseltamivir, sold under the brand name Tamiflu among others, is an antiviral medication used to treat and prevent influenza A and influenza B, viruses that cause the flu.
 Many medical organizations recommend it in people who have complications or are at high risk of complications within 48 hours of first symptoms of infection.
 They recommend it to prevent infection in those at high risk, but not the general population.
 The Centers for Disease Control and Prevention (CDC) recommends that clinicians use their discretion to treat those at lower risk who present within 48 hours of first symptoms of infection.
 It is taken by mouth, either as a pill or liquid.

 Recommendations regarding oseltamivir are controversial as are criticisms of the recommendations.
 A 2014 Cochrane Review concluded that oseltamivir does not reduce hospitalizations, and that there is no evidence of reduction in complications of influenza.
 Two meta-analyses have concluded that benefits in those who are otherwise healthy do not outweigh its risks.
 They also found little evidence regarding whether treatment changes the risk of hospitalization or death in high risk populations.
 However, another meta-analysis found that oseltamivir was effective for prevention of influenza at the individual and household levels.

 Common side effects include vomiting, diarrhea, headache, and trouble sleeping.
 Other side effects may include psychiatric symptoms and seizures.
-In the United States it is recommended for influenza infection during pregnancy.
+In the United States, it is recommended for influenza infections during pregnancy.
 It has been taken by a small number of pregnant women without signs of problems.
 Dose adjustment may be needed in those with kidney problems.